jtostlebe/nevergiveup/content/_index.md

     id: features
     content:
       title: Our Approach
-      text: The NGU Transitional Living program creates a supportive space where individuals with lived experiences (i.e., previously incarcerated) serve as mentors, helping participants navigate challenges related to addiction, antisocial thinking patterns, employment, and prosocial and community reintegration.
+      text: Never Give Up creates a supportive space where individuals with lived experiences (i.e., previously incarcerated) serve as mentors, helping participants navigate challenges related to addiction, antisocial thinking patterns, employment, and prosocial and community reintegration.
 By offering structured support, the program seeks to empower participants to rebuild their lives and achieve long-term stability.
       items:
         - name: 24/7 Supervision and Accountability
           icon: clock